YouTube to pay $170M fine after violating kids’ privacy law

 Tech companies typically skirt that by banning kids under 13 entirely, though such bans are rarely enforced.
 In YouTube’s lengthy terms of service, those who are under 13 are simply asked, “please do not use the Service.”

-But younger kids commonly watch videos on YouTube, and many popular YouTube channels feature cartoons or sing-a-longs made for children.
-According to the FTC, YouTube assigned ratings to its video channels and even had a “Y’’ category directed at kids ages 7 or under.
-Yet from an advertising standpoint, YouTube targeted ads to those kids just as they would adults.
+Yet many popular YouTube channels feature cartoons or sing-a-longs made for children.
+According to the FTC, YouTube assigned ratings to its video channels and even had a “Y’’ category directed at kids ages 7 or under, but YouTube targeted ads to those kids just as they would adults.

-The FTC’s complaint details Google’s mixed messages about who the site is geared for and includes as evidence Google presentations made to toy companies Mattel and Hasbro where YouTube is described as the “new Saturday Morning Cartoons” and the “#1 website regularly visited by kids.”
+The FTC’s complaint includes as evidence Google presentations describing YouTube to toy companies Mattel and Hasbro as the “new Saturday Morning Cartoons” and the “#1 website regularly visited by kids.”

-“YouTube touted its popularity with children to prospective corporate clients,” FTC Chairman Joe Simons said in a statement.
-Yet when it came to complying with the law, he said, “the company refused to acknowledge that portions of its platform were clearly directed to kids.”
+“YouTube touted its popularity with children to prospective corporate clients,” FTC Chairman Joe Simons said.
+But when it came to complying with the law, he said, “the company refused to acknowledge that portions of its platform were clearly directed to kids.”

 According to the settlement, Google and YouTube will get “verifiable” consent from parents before they collect or use personal information from children.
-The company also agreed not to use personal information they collected from children before.
+The company also agreed not to use data collected from children before.

 YouTube has its own service for children, YouTube Kids.
 The kids-focused service already requires parental consent and uses simple math problems to ensure that kids aren’t signing in on their own.